Travis Scott Gives Surprise Performance at Coachella Party - E! Online

 Travis Scott made a Coachella appearance after all.

-The "Sicko Mode" rapper gave a quick performance at the Bootsy Bellows After Party on Saturday, April 16 in La Quinta, Calif. on day two of the 2022 Coachella Valley Music and Arts Festival.
+The "Sicko Mode" rapper gave a quick performance at the Revolve x Bootsy Bellows Party on Saturday, April 16 in La Quinta, Calif. on day two of the 2022 Coachella Valley Music and Arts Festival.

 "Travis got in the DJ booth with the DJ Chase B," an eyewitness at the party told E!
 News.
 "He played the bangers but 'Goosebumps' was the crowd please."